-The History Centre is at the heart of major re-generation plans for the city
+- The recently branded Box is at the heart of major re-generation plans for the city

-Willmott Dixon’s track record for restoring Grade 2 listed property and creating heritage attractions has been further underlined by its role delivering the £34m Plymouth History Centre project.
+Willmott Dixon’s track record for restoring Grade 2 listed property and creating heritage attractions has been further underlined by its role delivering a major landmark celebrating Plymouth's role shaping world history.

-The Plymouth History Centre (working title) will see our team transform the City Museum and Art Gallery, Central Library and St Luke's Church buildings into a cutting-edge, interactive centre that attracts thousands of visitors a year.
-The centre will open in spring 2020 as part of Plymouth’s 400th anniversary commemorations for the Mayflower ship (below) sailing from Plymouth to America and will provide a new home for the city's fascinating and vast historic collections.
+The Box is part of Plymouth’s 400th anniversary commemorations for the Mayflower ship sailing (above) from Plymouth to America and will provide a new home for the city's fascinating and vast historic collections.

-It’s the latest example of Willmott Dixon creating a world renowned museum or cultural icon.
+This is our latest example of creating a world renowned museum or cultural icon.

-It’s also a continuation of our growth in the South West, following the opening of the Exeter office and building a home for the Met Office’s new supercomputer.
+It’s also continues our growth in the South West, following the opening of the Exeter office and building a home for the Met Office’s new supercomputer.

 Councillor Ian Bowyer, Leader of Plymouth City Council:

 “We’re really pleased to have Willmott Dixon on board.
 As well as in-depth knowledge of the sector they demonstrated how they would inspire Plymothians to build for Plymouth and invest in the communities that support culture.
-This makes their appointment a great fit for the History Centre.”
+This makes their appointment a great fit.”